oscovida/oscovida/README.md

 # coronavirus-2020 (covid2019)

+This page isa little outdated.
+Nice plots are available at https://ourworldindata.org/coronavirus

+What is available here?

 - Offering data in Pandas dataFrame to explore.

 - We use data from the files at https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series